-BMP Description: Dewater ring Operations Installation Schedule: Utilize throughout any activities that are found to require dewatering.
-Ensure that a dewatering permit is obtained before any dewatering takes place.
+BMP Description: Dewatering Operations Utilize throughout any activities that are found to require dewatering.
+Ensure that a dewatering permit is obtained by any dewatering takes place.
 Insert permit in Appendix L. Maintenance and Inspection: Inspect BMPs each workday.
 Be proactive instead of reactive.
 Repair or replacement to take place upon discovery of the failure of the BMP.
 Responsible Staff: Provided by Contractor